• Conditions Library

 How Accurate Are At-Home UTI Test Strips?
 Here’s What You Should Know

 At-home UTI test strips can be reasonably accurate for detecting urinary tract infections, but they’re not perfect.
-These strips typically show 75-90% accuracy compared to laboratory urine cultures, making them a helpful screening tool but not a definitive diagnostic method.
+These strips typically demonstrate 75-90% sensitivity compared to urine culture, depending on the population and setting.
+This makes urine dipstick tests a helpful screening tool but not a definitive diagnostic method.

 What UTI test strips detect: Most strips test for nitrites and leukocyte esterase – two substances commonly present during bacterial UTIs.
 Certain bacteria produce nitrites, while leukocyte esterase indicates white blood cells responding to infection.